mniederhuber/hsl-scRNA/README.md

 ## Outline

-01 - Intro to OnDemand and R
+01 - [Intro to OnDemand and R](01-Intro/README.md) Intro to OnDemand and R
 - We will cover how to connect to UNC OnDemand and start RStudio, as well as an introduction to programming in R and installing packages.

 02 - scRNA-seq methods and data structures